yutong-xia/yutong-xia.github.io/_pages/about.md

   - /about.html
 ---

+Hi!
 I am a master student at CASA, UCL, majoring in Smart Cities and Urban Analytics.
 I am finding a PhD position and I am interested in spatial data analysis, urban mobility modelling and travel behavior analysis.